 A pharmacy student enrolled in a PharmD program will study a variety of coursework such as pathology, biostatistics, immunology, drug interactions, physiology, anatomy, medical chemistry, physiology, biopharmaceutics, diagnosis of diseases, healthcare systems, therapeutics, pharmacy law and management, as well as, clinical training.

 As a student obtaining an online doctorate degree in pharmacy, the PhD program coursework consists of an emphasis on metabolism and biostatistics, infectious disease, human pharmacology and therapeutics.
 These courses will prepare you to use advance research skills relating to new drug revelations, medical advancements and the distribution process to the patient.

 What’s the end product of each type of degree?

 So, perhaps you’re wondering what sort of career you can procure with each type of degree.
 With an online doctorate degree in pharmacy, your PharmD degree will afford you a career as the obvious, which is a pharmacist, however, there are a few divisions of expertise you may want to consider.
 You may choose to work in a local pharmacist or box store pharmacy in your community or perhaps, in a hospital/healthcare facility setting is more to your liking.
 A pharmacist consultant or managed care pharmacist might interest you, as well.

 A graduate with a PhD, who would be qualified to educate and do research development in the pharmacy field, may also consider positions as a regulatory affairs officer, a consultant, a science editor or medical writer or a position in clinical trials management.

-Although, each type of degree seems similar but are very different, they each get you closer to your goal.
-With each degree type providing you a different career experiences, they both provide you the rewarding opportunity of serving your community in a positive way.
+Although each type of degree seems similar but are very different, they each get you closer to your goal.
+With each degree type providing you different career experiences, they both provide you the rewarding opportunity of serving your community in a positive way.